 Council for Secular Humanism

 The Yale Humanist Community started working on this mission in the Fall semester of 2012.
 We are recognized as a chapter of the American Humanist Association and the Humanist Unitarian Universalist Association.
 Locally we are a member group of the Connecticut Coalition of Reason.
-Here at Yale, Chris Stedman, our Coordinator for Humanist Life, is a Fellow of Davenport College and the YHC is a Community Agency and member of Dwight Hall.
+Here at Yale, the YHC is a Community Agency and member of Dwight Hall.

 We have incorporated with the State of Connecticut and the IRS and are a 501(c)3 tax exempt organization.